-INFANTS CODE PRIORITY 211 ELEVATED BLOOD LEAD LEVELS I Blood lead level of $\geq$ 5 $\mu$ g/deciliter within the past 12 months.
+INFANTS CODE PRIORITY 211 ELEVATED BLOOD LEAD LEVELS 1 Blood lead level of \geq 5 μ g/deciliter within the past 12 months.
 Document: Date of blood test and blood lead level in participant's health record.
-Must be within the past 12 months.
-High Risk: Blood lead level of $\geq 5~\mu g/deciliter$ within the past 12 months.
-NUTRITIO ON RELATED MEDICAL CONDITIONS 341 NUTRIENT DEFICIENCY DISEASES I Diagnosis of clinical signs of nutritional deficiencies or a disease caused by insufficient dietary intake of macro or micro nutrients.
-Diseases include, but not limited to: protein energy malnutrition, hypocalcemia, cheilosis, scurvy, osteomalacia, menkes disease, rickets, Vitamin K deficiency, xerothalmia, beriberi, and pellagra.
-(See Appendix C) Presence of nutrient deficiency diseases diagnosed by a physician as self-reported by caregiver; or as reported or documented by a physician, or health professional acting under standing orders of a physician.
-Document: Diagnosis and the name of the physician that is treating this condition in the participant's health record.
+Must be within the past 12 months High Risk: Blood lead level of $\geq 5~\mu g/deciliter$ within the past 12 months.
+NUTRITION RELATED MEDICAL CONDITIONS 341 NUTRIENT DEFICIENCY OR DISEASE I Any currently treated or untreated nutrient deficiency or disease.
+These include, but are not limited to, Protein Energy Malnutrition, Scurvy, Rickets, Beriberi, Hypocalcemia, Osteomalacia, Vitamin K Deficiency, Pellagra, Xerophthalmia, and Iron Deficiency.
+(See Appendix C) Presence of condition diagnosed, documented, or reported by a or someone working under a physician's orders, or as self-reported by participant.
+Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed nutrient deficiency disease

-INFANTS CODE PRIORITY 342 GASTRO-INTESTINAL DISORDERS I Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
+INFANTS CODE PRIORITY 342 GASTRO-INTESTINAL DISORDERS 1 Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
 The diseases and/or conditions include, but are not limited to: • Gastroesophageal reflux disease (GERD) • Peptic ulcer • Post-bariatric surgery • Short bowel syndrome • Inflammatory bowel disease, including ulcerative colitis or Crohn's disease • Liver disease • Pancreatitis • Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed gastro-intestinal disorder 343 DIABETES MELLITUS I Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.
 Presence of diabetes mellitus diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed diabetes mellitus

-INFANTS CODE PRIORITY 344 THYROID DISORDERS I Thyroid dysfunctions that occur in fetal development and in childhood are caused by the abnormal secretion of thyroid hormones.
+INFANTS CODE PRIORITY 344 THYROID DISORDERS 1 Thyroid dysfunctions that occur in fetal development and in childhood are caused by the abnormal secretion of thyroid hormones.
 The medical conditions include, but are not limited to, the following: Congenital Hyperthyroidism: Excessive thyroid hormone levels at birth, either transient (due to maternal Grave's disease) or persistent (due to genetic mutation).
 Congenital Hypothyroidism: Infants born with an under active thyroid gland and presumed to have had hypothyroidism in- utero.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed thyroid disorder 345 HYPERTENSION I Presence of hypertension or prehypertension diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
+High Risk: Diagnosed thyroid disorder 345 HYPERTENSION 1 Presence of hypertension or prehypertension diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed hypertension 346 RENAL DISEASE I Any renal disease including pyelonephritis and persistent proteinuria, but EXCLUDING urinary tract infections (UTI) involving the bladder.
 Presence of renal disease diagnosed by a physician as self-reported by caregiver; or as reported or documented by a physician, or health professional acting under standing orders of a physician.
 Document: Diagnosis and the name of the physician that is treating this condition in the participant's health record.
 High Risk: Diagnosed renal disease